dringakn/webrtc/README.md

 # WebRTC 3D Points Transmission

-This project implements a secure, robust, and scalable WebRTC-based system for transmitting one million 3D points per frame using a binary NumPy format.
+This project implements a secure, robust, and scalable WebRTC-based system for sending 3D points per frame using a binary NumPy format.
 The client sends frames at 4 Hz for 1 minute over a secure DataChannel, while the server handles SDP signaling and receives the binary data frames.

 ## Overview